 There are certainly problems with multi-racial societies all over the world.
 Australia is no exception.
-But for this post, I’ve decided only to discuss America’s struggle with multi-racialism; this is for 2 reasons.
+But in this post, I have decided to only discuss America’s struggle with multi-racialism.
+This is for 2 reasons.
 First, modern America contrasts perfectly against the White Supremacist violence of 19th and early 20th century America, illustrating an important point.
-Second, America’s 400 year history of conflict between Whites and Blacks–2 profoundly different groups–best highlights the insurmountable troubles of multi-racialism.
+Second, America’s 400 year history of conflict between Whites and Blacks–2 profoundly different groups–best highlights the insurmountable trouble of multi-racialism.
 Now to the substance.

 Out of Christianity’s continued collapse as the moral nucleus of Western civilisation, has arisen the Liberalism of 2019: a moral hegemon that operates as a quasi-faith.
 Whereas abortion, murder and fornication were once considered mortal sins; modern Liberalism presents its own list of grave misdeeds: racism, sexism, Islamophobia, anti-Semitism, homophobia and transphobia, among others.

 In this backdrop, the most serious sacrilege one can commit is “racism”; more specifically, racially-based forms of discrimination or oppression.
 In contemplating these transgressions, what mental images crop up?
 Even from an Australian perspective, the utmost damnatory racist scenes emerge from 19th and early 20th century America: slavery, the KKK, lynching and Jim Crow laws.

 Let’s not pick any bones about it: 19th and early 20th century America was a White Supremacist Country, Whites did commit many depravities against Black residents.
 As just referred to, lynching was a brutal trend which reflected that era’s power disparities.
 It occurred when (mostly) Whites perpetrated vigilante violence against Black men, often for initiating inter-racial sexual relations.